0xarc-io/analytics-sdk/example/cra-provider/README.md

 ## Note

 You can test this app with the local package by linking it locally with [yarn link](https://classic.yarnpkg.com/lang/en/docs/cli/link/).
-If you face "two copies of react" problems, you can fix it by removing the packages `react, react-dom, @types/react` from `/` after you have built the package.
+If you face "two copies of React" problems, you can fix it by removing the packages `react, react-dom, @types/react` from `/` after you have built the package.